 A number of researchers have been kind enough to look at and comment on this website.
 Here are some of their comments.

 Type 1 diabetes researchers have said:

 Toxicologists have said:

-If you are interested in staying up to date about the issues raised on this website, please visit the get involved page.
+If you are interested in staying up to date about the issues raised on this website, please visit the current events page.